How to write a nursing care plan in just a few steps

 How to write a care plan to make sure it’s perfectly adjusted to the patient’s needs?
 Pay attention to the following:

-• Avoid making medical diagnoses and listing symptoms or highlighting the patient’s social condition.
+- Avoid making medical diagnoses and listing symptoms or highlighting the patient’s social condition.
 The patient’s financial situation or the fact that they have cancer are not the problems that the care plan is meant to solve.

-• Bear in mind that you might need to educate the patient: give them information about their condition alongside recommendations and precautions for daily care.
+Remember about the hierarchy of care problems: start from the most important ones and end with the less significant issues. - Bear in mind that you might need to educate the patient: give them information about their condition alongside recommendations and precautions for daily care.

-• Provide some space for the presentation of how the action plan is implemented: specify the tests and other procedures performed as part of the treatment process.
+Create an action plan: identify the steps that must be taken to take proper care of the patient. - Provide some space for the presentation of how the action plan is implemented: specify the tests and other procedures performed as part of the treatment process.

 Note: The action plan and its implementation may turn out to be two different things.
 The plan is theory: all the ideas and suggestions for actions that can be taken in a given case, regardless of the available funds, time and existing possibilities.
 The other part refers to the actions that have actually been taken: medical tests (along with their time and results) and procedures (performed by the nurse or by another person, e.g. a doctor).